Michael-F-Ellis/rpchat/README.md

 # RPChat - Editable AI Chat Client

 RPChat is a flexible chat interface for roleplaying with AI language models.
 It allows you to edit both your messages and AI responses, providing full control over the conversation context.

+## Try It Now
+You can use RPChat directly at: https://michael-f-ellis.github.io/rpchat

 ## Getting Started
 - Clone this repository or download the files
 - Open index.html in your browser
 - Select your preferred AI provider from the dropdown
 - Enter your API key for the selected provider and click "Save Key"
 - Select a model and adjust the temperature as needed
+- Choose a system prompt style from the dropdown (or use the default)
 - Use your first prompt to define roles for yourself and the AI
 - - It can be as simple 'You are Jack and I am Jill'
 - - or complex as you like with fully fleshed out characters and scenario.